12 Months of Leftovers

 Don’t feel like cooking?
 Not a problem – you’ve already done that part!
 Get ahead of the game with this versatile and delicious salad made from leftovers!
 Quick and easy to prepare, it goes perfect with greens or on your favourite wrap – and will give you healthy, filling lunches all week!

-1. In a large bowl, combine leftover chicken, grapes, celery, onions and eggs.
+Step One: In a large bowl, combine leftover chicken, grapes, celery, onions, and eggs.
 In another bowl, combine the next nine ingredients; stir until smooth.

 Roasted Broccoli Stems